AlbertZheng/docker-headless-vnc-container/README.md

-# Ubuntu containers with "headless" VNC session, Xfce4 desktop, Chinese locale and C++ development toolchain
+# Ubuntu containers with headless VNC session, Xfce4 desktop, Chinese locale and C++ development toolchain

 This is a customized fork of https://github.com/ConSol/docker-headless-vnc-container specially for my C++ & Golang remote development environment.